wyattfry/rag-cli/README.md

 You can run RAG CLI in two ways:

-### Option 1: Fully Dockerized (Recommended)
+### Option 1: Native Ollama + Docker ChromaDB (Recommended for macOS)

-This approach runs both Ollama and ChromaDB in Docker containers for a fully self-contained setup.
+This approach uses native Ollama installation with ChromaDB in Docker. **This is the recommended approach for macOS users** as Docker Desktop on macOS does not support GPU passthrough, meaning containerized Ollama cannot access your Apple Silicon GPU for acceleration.

+#### Why Native Ollama on macOS?
+- **GPU Acceleration**: Native Ollama can utilize Apple Silicon's Metal Performance Shaders (MPS) for significantly faster inference
+- **Better Performance**: Direct access to system resources without Docker overhead
+- **Simpler Setup**: No need for complex Docker GPU configurations that don't work on macOS anyway

 #### Quick Start
 ```bash